Posts

 The Traveller's Diary_ The man who never opt God out.

 It was twenty past five in the evening, as I await for the arrival of the train at platform no 1.Something got my eyes, while I was trying to snap shot the many activities and movements in and out of the station.
 That day the train station didn't seem too crowded like it always have been.
 In one of my turn around look, I snapped a man with a taqiyah (skullcap) suddenly stopping by the corner of the platform's footpath.
 He started unfolding a plastic mat.
 Hmm..that interested me and I kept observing him from far.
 Then the screech of the rather long calling of "Alah" resounded from the distant masjid's (mosque) loud speaker.
 I did not divert my attention to anything besides this praying man at the corner of the platform.
 I began to count the number of times he knelt down and bowed on the ground during his prayer.
 On the first count, he was on his knees uttering some words and than he bowed down twice.
-He stood up doing the same act and knelt down t...
+He stood up doing the same act and knelt down the second, t...

 The Street diary